 Less is exponentially more – Rob Pike

-Smart phones are useful, but they are also incredibly addictive, and that addiction is at the epicenter of Silicon Valley’s effort to grab an ever increasing percentage of our minds.
-In that a substance or behavior controls us, it becomes our master, and that just won’t do.
+Smart phones are useful, but they are also incredibly addictive, and that addiction is at the epicenter of Silicon Valley’s effort to grab an ever-increasing percentage of our minds.
+If a substance or behavior controls us, it becomes our master, and that just won’t do.

-For the humor of it, lets use this webMD post and only slightly modify key signature behaviors outlined to describe smart phone usage addiction:
+For the humor of it, let’s use this webMD post and only slightly modify the key signature behaviors outlined to describe smart phone usage addiction:

 - You keep using your phone after it’s no longer needed to solve a problem.